Using Google Voice to Stay in Touch While Living Abroad

 Liz

 1. Nothing changes on your apps so nothing to worry about there, Liz – your email will still work fine.
 The only thing to be aware of is that some sites don’t allow GV for 2-step authentication.
-For example, when I try to log into Ally Bank or CHase for the first time on a device, it’ll try to send a code through text to my GV number but it’ll never go through.
+For example, when I try to log into Ally Bank or Chase for the first time on a device, it’ll try to send a code through text to my GV number but it’ll never go through.
 It’s no big deal though because I just know to have the code sent via email instead.
 It’s not something you’ll run into often, but still good to be aware of.

 29. Elizabeth A Parks